awsdocs/aws-lambda-developer-guide/doc_source/getting-started-create-function.md

 ### Use the function overview<a name="get-started-designer"></a>

-The **Function overview** shows a visualization of your function and its upstream and downstream resources\.
-You can use it to jump to trigger, destination, and layer configuration\.
+The **Function overview** shows a visualization of your function, including any triggers, destinations, and layer that you have configured for the function\.

-![\[A Lambda function with an Amazon S3 trigger and an Amazon EventBridge destination.\]](http://docs.aws.amazon.com/lambda/latest/dg/images/console-designer.png)
+![\[A Lambda function with no triggers, destinations or layers.\]](http://docs.aws.amazon.com/lambda/latest/dg/images/console-designer.png)

 ### Invoke the Lambda function<a name="get-started-invoke-manually"></a>